matt-l-morgan/music_editing_project-/src/cs3500/music/model/README.txt

 - we also implemented a mdid view to play the midi file audibly
 - we tested this view using mocks for the reciever and synthesizer

+H7 Changes:
+- we changes the midiview to implement a ticker in order to sync in up with the composite view'

+- couldn't quite get the midi view working without the Composite so we commented out those tests

+- added a KeyHandler and MouseHandler classes to the controller folder with builder methods

+- added a GuiView interface that both GuiViewFrame and Composite view implement

+- addmouseHandler and addkeyHandlers methods added to the GuiView

+- added a red line that is created on the current beat of the song along with the scrolling of the screen

+- added moveUp, MoveDown, MoveLeft, MoveRight, JumpToStart, JumpToEnd functions in the Guiview

+- we added a composite view that takes in a Gui and a Midiview and plays them simultaneously

+- COMPOSITE FUNCTIONALITY:
+to pause/unpause: press and release the spacebar to add note: click where you want to place the note, drag how long you want the note to be to remove a note: press r key then click the head of the note you want to remove to edit a note's startbeat/pitch: press e key then click and hold the start of the note you wish to change and release left click where you want to drop the current note. to jump to start: click home key to jump to end: click end key